tubs-eis/NanoController/README.md

 This repository contains the *open-source RTL implementation* of the NanoController architecture, and a *cycle-accurate functional SystemC model* of the NanoController architecture.
 In the provided simulation environment, both are co-simulated against each other with 2 example program codes to perform a basic check of functionality.

 The simulation environment is currently using **Mentor QuestaSim** to perform the VHDL/SystemC co-simulation, which you need to provide within your infrastructure.
 Version 2021.3 has been tested, older or newer versions without warranty.

-**NEW 2024-03:** The *NanoSoftController* FPGA-optimized variant has been added to this repo, which uses distributed LUT RAM for instruction and data memory on Xilinx FPGAs.
-Furthermore, a reference Vivado synthesis and implementation flow with a Digilent Arty-A7 target is included.
-Vivado Version 2023.2 has been tested.

 ### Repository Structure